LuizParo/poc-embedded-jetty-with-jersey-and-guice/README.md

-# poc-embedded-tomcat-with-jersey-and-guice
+# poc-embedded-jetty-with-jersey-and-guice
-Small project to setup an Embedded Tomcat Server + Jersey + Guice from scratch
+Small project to setup an Embedded Jetty Server + Jersey + Guice from scratch